-The Statement of Net Position details the District's assets, deferred outflows, liabilities and deferred inflows with the difference between them known as net position as of December 31, 2017 and September 30, 2016.
+The Statement of Net Position details the District's assets, liabilities and the difference between them, known as net position, at the end of the fiscal years, December 31, 2018 and December 31, 2017.
 The level of net position is one way to measure the District's financial health.
 Over time, increases or decreases in the District's net position are one indicator of whether its financial health is improving or deteriorating.
 Other factors, such as changes in the District's property tax revenues and the condition of the airport's facilities, must also be considered to assess the overall health of the District.